jump-dev/Xpress.jl/README.md

 ## Environment variables

  - `XPRESS_JL_SKIP_LIB_CHECK`: Used to skip build lib check as previously described.
  - `XPRESS_JL_NO_INFO`: Disable license info log.
  - `XPRESS_JL_NO_DEPS_ERROR`: Disable error when do deps.jl file is found.
  - `XPRESS_JL_NO_AUTO_INIT`: Disable automatic run of `Xpress.initialize()`.
    Specially useful for explicitly loading the dynamic library.

-## Skipping Xpress.postsolve

-In older versions of Xpress, the command `XPRSpostsolve` throws an error in infeasible models.
-In these older versions the post solve should not be executed.
-To do this, one can use the `MOI.RawOptimizerAttribute("MOI_POST_SOLVE")` to skip this routine.

 ## C API

 The C API can be accessed via `Xpress.Lib.XPRSxx` functions, where the names and arguments are identical to the C API.

 See the [Xpress documentation](https://www.fico.com/fico-xpress-optimization/docs/latest/solver/optimizer/HTML) for details.